aigeroni/Winnie_Bot/README.md

 * Clone the Winnie_Bot repository onto your server.
 * Run `npm install` to get package dependencies.
 * Create the file `config.json` in Winnie's root directory, and add the following text: {"token": "your bot's token"}
-* Install and run MongoDB.
+* Initialise MongoDB.
-* Run tz-script.sh to download the IANA timezone data.
+* Run `bash tz-script.sh` to download the IANA timezone data.
 * Run `node main.js` to initialise Winnie.

 #### Inviting your instance of Winnie to your server